Sagarejo shooting

-On 20 January 2023, a mass shooting occurred in Sagarejo, Kakheti, Georgia.
-A man opened fire from his apartment balcony with an automatic weapon, killing four people and severely wounding five others.
+On 20 January 2023, a mass shooting occurred in Sagarejo, Kakheti, Georgia, when a man opened fire from his apartment balcony with an automatic weapon, killing four people and wounding five others.
 He then shot and killed a responding police officer before fatally shooting himself.

 The perpetrator was subsequently identified as 49-year-old military veteran Nodar Atuashvili.
 A motive for the shooting has not been established and is under investigation.

 Shooting

-In the early morning hours of 20 January 2023, a man opened fire with an automatic weapon from his apartment balcony in Sagarejo, Kakheti, Georgia, killing four people and severely wounding five others.
+In the early morning hours of 20 January 2023, a man opened fire with an automatic weapon from his apartment balcony in Sagarejo, Kakheti, Georgia, killing four people and wounding five others.
 A police officer responding to the scene, Chief Lieutenant Otar Gvinashvili, was also fatally shot.
 The shooting ended with the perpetrator fatally shooting himself in the head.

 Perpetrator

-The perpetrator was identified as 49-year-old Nodar Atuashvili (1974 – 20 January 2023), a former member of the armed forces who had served from 2006 to 2021, which included service in Afghanistan.
+The perpetrator was identified as 49-year-old Nodar Atuashvili (1974 – 20 January 2023), a former member of Georgia's armed forces who had served from 2006 to 2021, which included service in Afghanistan.

 Aftermath and investigation

-A statement from Georgia's Minister of Internal Affairs, Vakhtang Gomelauri, on 20 January announced that the shooting, which had occurred overnight, involved the perpetrator fatally shooting five people, including a police officer, and wounding five others before fatally shooting himself with a firearm shortly after the arrival of additional police teams and a special unit of the Ministry of Internal Affairs.
-The statement also disclosed that the suspect was born in 1974, though did not provide any additional details about their identity.
+A statement from Vakhtang Gomelauri, the Minister of Internal Affairs of Georgia, on 20 January announced that the shooting, which had occurred overnight, involved the perpetrator fatally shooting five people, including a police officer, and wounding five others before fatally shooting himself with a firearm shortly after the arrival of additional police teams and a special unit of the Ministry of Internal Affairs of Georgia.
+The statement also disclosed that the suspect was born in 1974, though it did not provide any additional details about his identity.

 It was also determined that the perpetrator had been inside the building with his adult son, who fled when the shooting began.

 A motive for the shooting has yet to be established, though it is under investigation.